miklevin/MikeLev.in/_posts/2022-09-07-getting-ready-to-teach-installing-jupyter-right.md

 headline: "Creating Linux Containers Under WSL: Bridging and Proxying for Access to Jupyter"
 description: I'm setting up Linux containers under WSL for testing purposes, using a magical incantation to install Jupyter.
 I'm running into issues with the container having a different internal IP than the one on Windows-side, so I'm researching commands like lxc config and jupyter server to bridge, NAT, and proxy.
 After setting a password on Jupyter, I was able to access the LX - come read my blog post to find out how!
 keywords: Linux, Containers, WSL, Testing, Jupyter, Incantation, IP, Bridge, NAT, Proxy, Password, LXD, Config, Server, Accessible
-categories: container, jupyter, wsl, linux
+categories: linux, wsl, container, jupyter
 permalink: /blog/getting-ready-to-teach-installing-jupyter-right/
 layout: post
 ---